Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Anyone who watches TV probably sees advertisements for pharmaceuticals showing a happy family in the sunshine, together because their loved one takes their drug.
 You would want to take that drug, just to make sure you could be in that picture.
 But in the background you can hear the side effects and anyone who listened, would only take that drug if it there was no other viable alternative.

 We hear the happy reunification stories.
 But there is no requirement for pet microchip manufacturers to inform consumers of the harmful side effects.
-In fact, promotions by people who cannot be held accountable includes information that does not stand up to scrutiny.
+In fact, promotions by people who cannot be held accountable includes much information that does not stand up to scrutiny.

 Here are some common bullchips about pet microchips: